-We have a number of options to fill the gap — dental bridges, crowns, dental implants, and even dentures.
-Our dentists will analyze the condition of your mouth to find the best solution for you.
+We have a number of options available to fill the gap left by a tooth extraction — dental bridges, crowns, dental implants, and even dentures.
+As we monitor your recovery following the tooth extraction procedure, our dentists will analyze the condition of your mouth to find the best solution for you.

 If you need a tooth extracted, you’re in safe hands at Yazdani Family Dentistry.
 We take all necessary measures to ensure you have a secure and comfortable experience no matter what the procedure is.
 Call us today to set up an appointment.

 When you visit our Carleton Place dental office for your extraction appointment, know that we take your comfort and peace of mind very seriously.
 We’ll work closely with you to ensure you’re at ease and calm before, during, and after the procedure.
 Having a tooth removed can come as a visual shock to some, so our team is also trained in post-surgical guidance and will provide you with tips on taking care of the gapped area leading up to the installation of a permanent solution.
 We keep the patient comfortable and informed every step of the way.

 Do you need a tooth extracted or want to sign up as a new patient?
 Contact us at Costello Family Dentistry today to get in touch with our dedicated and friendly team.

 Frequently Asked Questions

 We get a lot of questions, naturally, about the wide range of dental services we perform here at our Kanata & Kemptville dental clinics.
 Here are the answers to the most frequently asked questions.
 Don't see yours answered here?
 Feel free to reach out to Yazdani Family Dentistry.

 After you have had an extraction, it is normal to feel some pain once the anesthetic wears off.
 For a few days after, it is common to experience some swelling around the empty socket and in the cheek covering the socket.
 Your dentist will provide you with instructions to care for the socket during the healing process.